CALCampus originates from the Computer Assisted Learning Center (CALC),

 resulting in a series of

-was designed as an exclusively online learning center for the purpose of
+as an exclusively online learning center for the purpose of

 providing